NCA’s National Standards of Accreditation

 National Standards of Accreditation for Children’s Advocacy Centers

-The collected National Standards of Accreditation for Children’s Advocacy Centers, comprising 10 individual standards and representing the work of more than 130 child abuse intervention professionals and experts working from the latest research, are the benchmarks by which Accredited Members of NCA are measured.
-The newly revised standards take effect January 1, 2023.
-The 2023 edition below in red will be the book by which we will measure all new and re-accreditation applications that will have a site visit after January 1, 2023.
+The collected National Standards of Accreditation for Children’s Advocacy Centers, comprising 9 individual standards and representing the work of more than 130 child abuse intervention professionals and experts working from the latest research, are the benchmarks by which Accredited Members of NCA are measured.

 Standards for Accredited Chapter Members